 The Education Support Partnership is an independent counselling service.
 It is a charity that supports staff in higher education.
 They provide a 24/7 telephone and email helpline.
 You can contact them directly by phoning 08000 562561 or by emailing email@example.com.
 They can provide advice and support for a range of issues including those covered by the EAP.

-Students Counselling services for students is provided by Student Services who should be contacted direct.
+Counselling services for students is provided by Student Support who should be contacted direct.